-- A. The curb cuts for access to a service station shall not be permitted at such locations that will tend to create traffic hazards in the streets immediately adjacent thereto.
-Entrances shall be no less than 25 feet from a street intersection (measured from the road right-of-way) or from adjacent residential districts. - B. The minimum lot area shall be 15,000 square feet and so arranged that ample space is available for motor vehicles which are required to wait.
-Gasoline service stations which are intended solely for the sale of gasoline, oil and minor accessories and having no facilities for repair or servicing of automobiles (including lubricating facilities) may be permitted on lots of 10,000 square feet, subject to all other provisions required in this section. - C. Off-street loading and unloading space shall be provided in the ratio of at least ten square feet per front of building but may be located in any required yard notwithstanding Section 5.4.
+- A. Curb cuts for access to a service station shall not be permitted at locations potentially creating undue traffic hazards in adjacent streets.
+The level of safety likely to result from proposed driveway locations shall be judged by the Planning Commission, taking into account the advice of a qualified traffic engineer under village direction, as appropriate.
+Factors to be considered should include, at a minimum, the speed limit, locations of other driveways in the area, and extent of any marked left-turn-only lanes on the adjacent street(s). - B. The minimum lot area shall be 15,000 square feet and so arranged that ample space is available for motor vehicles which are required to wait.
+Gasoline service stations which are intended solely for the sale of gasoline, oil and minor accessories and having no facilities for repair or servicing of automobiles (including lubricating facilities) may be permitted on lots of 10,000 square feet, subject to all other provisions required in this section. - C. Off-street loading and unloading space shall be provided in the ratio of at least ten square feet per front of building but may be located in any required yard notwithstanding Section 46-5.4.